 Step 7: Quilt the fabrics together

-Begin stitching the fabric layers with a needle and thread. (or use a sewing machine if you prefer).
-Follow along the marked lines.
-(Follow Sara’s tutorial as linked above for this step).
+I chose to hand-stitch mine together because I prefer the finish.
+Sara has shared a helpful step-by-step hand-sewing tutorial on her Instagram stories on how to do this.
+Begin stitching the fabric layers together with a needle and thread. (or use a sewing machine if you prefer).
+Follow along the marked lines to guide you.

-Step 8: Cut out the quilt using a jacket pattern
+Step 8: Cut out the quilted fabric using a jacket pattern

 This is one of the longest sewing projects I have done so far.
 It was pretty challenging, but it was fun to make.
-I hope you have found some inspiration and helpful tips to make your quilted jacket and can appreciate this special art form.
-There’s something joyous about slowing down and taking time to craft something in a world that’s so rushed.
-Happy sewing, friend!
+I hope you have found some inspiration and helpful tips to make your quilted jacket.

 How to Make a Quilted Jacket with a Pattern